martinnikolov93/recipes--react/README.md

 ## Design

 - Public | All visitors can:

   - View all recipes
   - View recipes by category
   - View all categories
   - Read all reviews

 - Guest visitors can:

   - Create an account
   - Login with an existing account

 - Authenticated visitors can:
   - Publish a recipe
   - Edit their published recipes
   - View their profile and see their published recipes
   - Add or remove a recipe to/from favourites
   - View favourite recipes
   - Rate a recipe by choosing stars from 1-5 and leaving a comment
   - Logout from their account

-## File explanation
+## Project files explanation

+#### Main components

 - `index.js` - Our main entry point.
 Loads the `App` component and renders the application into **div** with _id_ **root**
 - `App.js` - Holds the whole application.
 Wraps all routes with `AuthController`
 - `AuthController` - Provides login and logout functionalities.
 Checks if the user is logged in and provides the data to the `Router`.
 - `Router` - Determines which route has been activated and provides the corresponding component.
 Also protects routes depending on user authentication.

-### Pages
+#### Page components

 - `HomePage.js` - Landing page.
 Shows all recipes.
 Loads `Home` component
 - `CategoriesPage.js` - Shows all categories.
 Loads `Categories` component
 - `CategoryPage.js` - Shows all recipes for certain category.
 Loads `Category` component
+- `FavouritesPage.js` - Shows user's favorite recipes.
+Loads `Favourites` component
+- `LoginPage.js` - Shows login form.
+Loads `Login` component
+- `RegisterPage.js` - Shows register form.
+Loads `Register` component
+- `LogoutPage.js` - Logouts the user.
+- `NotFoundPage.js` - Shows that a page doesn't exist when an invalid route in `Router.js` has been activated
+- `ProfilePage.js` - Shows user's data.
+Loads `Profile` component
+- `AddRecipePage.js` - Shows form for publishing a recipe.
+Loads `AddRecipe` component
+- `EditRecipePage.js` - Shows form for editing a published recipe.
+Loads `EditRecipe` component
+- `ViewRecipePage.js` - Shows details for recipe.
+Has functionality for rating.
+Loads `ViewRecipe` component

+#### Components

+- `Home.js` - Fetches all data from the `API` and shows all recipes with `RecipesWrapper`
+- `AddRecipe.js` - Shows all inputs required for publishing a recipe.
+Validates the input.
+Sends a post request with the data on submit.
-- `HomePage.js`
+- `Home.js`
-- `HomePage.js`
+- `Home.js`
-- `HomePage.js`
+- `Home.js`

-### Components

-- `Home`
+- `Home.js`
-- `HomePage.js`
+- `Home.js`
-- `HomePage.js`
+- `Home.js`
-- `HomePage.js`
+- `Home.js`
-- `HomePage.js`
+- `Home.js`
-- `HomePage.js`
+- `Home.js`

 ## Learn More